Using problem solving as a tool to increase productivity and employee satisfaction

-So what does this have to do with problem solving?
 It turns out that for knowledge workers, providing meaningful and challenging problem solving opportunities along with the authority to solve them can be a key driver for fostering intrinsic motivation and job satisfaction.
-Think about Maslow’s hierarchy of needs for a moment, most modern employees have most of the lower needs met and what they are really seeking is self-actualization through their careers.
+Think about Maslow’s hierarchy of needs for a moment: most modern employees have most of the lower needs met and what they are really seeking is self-actualization through their careers.
 Here are 4 tips on how to use problem solving and what we know about human behavior to increase both productivity and employee satisfaction:

-1. Treat problem solving as a motivator – The millennial generation in particular has grown up with an affinity towards activities where they feel challenged and they feel a sense of purpose.
+The millennial generation in particular has grown up with an affinity towards activities where they feel challenged and they feel a sense of purpose.
 As an employer, you can build upon this natural inclination by providing bigger and tougher problems for the employee to solve.
-Rather than looking for an external ‘carrot’ to motivate with, consider using a new and challenging work assignment as a means of motivating employees to perform to their potential.
+Consider using a new and challenging work assignment as a means of motivating employees to perform to their potential by making them feel empowered.

-2. Even repetitive tasks can be positioned in the context of continuous improvement – For manufacturing, operations and service roles that have a large repetitive component, consider changing the conversation from “how well are you executing the role?” to “how can we execute the role better?”
-Employees are seeking a sense of purpose and a feeling that they are making a difference – so continuous improvement comes naturally to them as long as your company culture doesn’t discourage it.
+For manufacturing, operations and service roles that have a large repetitive component, consider changing the conversation from “how well are you executing the role?” to “how can we execute the role better?”
+Employees are seeking a sense of purpose and a feeling that they are making a difference – so continuous improvement comes naturally to them, as long as your company culture doesn’t discourage it.

-3. Frame the activity as an opportunity, not a chore – ‘work is something you are paid to do and fun is something you pay to be able to do’ – how you frame the activity makes a huge difference on whether or not employees will be motivated to do it.
-Mark Twain made the point well in “The Adventures of Tom Sawyer” with the story about whitewashing the fence.
-You can completely flip the perception of an activity by taking a novel approach to framing.
+How you frame the activity makes a huge difference as to whether or not employees will be motivated to do it.
+Mark Twain made the point well in “The Adventures of Tom Sawyer” with the story about painting the fence.
+Tom encourages his friends to join him in the task of painting the fence (initially a punishment) by persuading them that the activity is fun, as well as a privilege.
+Whilst perhaps essentially a humorous story about a cunning little boy, it also serves to illustrate how you can completely flip the perception of an activity by taking a novel approach to framing.

 ブログ画像1